Boiled Peanut Butter Cookies

 1/2 c. crunchy peanut butter (although I’ve used creamy before and I think I like it that way even better)

-3 c. quick-cooking oatmeal (I used Quaker brand)
+3 c. quick-cooking oats (I used Quaker brand)

 1 tsp vanilla extract